 [storage-policy:2] name = ec104 policy_type = erasure_coding ec_type = liberasurecode_rs_vand ec_num_data_fragments = 10 ec_num_parity_fragments = 4 ec_object_segment_size = 1048576 ec_duplication_factor = 2

-ec_duplication_factor option should only be set for experimental
+ec_duplication_factor option should only be used in conjunction with

 In this example, a

 10+4 schema and a duplication factor of

 (10+4)x2 = 28 fragments being stored (we will use the shorthand

 10+4x2 to denote that policy configuration) .
 The ring for this policy

 can allow a multi-region deployment to rebuild an object to full durability